 Harper’s Weekly, February 22, 1896

-Scientific and Pictorial Evolutions
+Focus Panel: Scientific and Pictorial Evolutions

 By the end of the century, scientific knowledge allowed physicians to successfully prevent, diagnose, and treat diseases.
 Illustrated print media chronicled these advances with a technological revolution of their own as a pictorial turn towards photography documented medicine’s accomplishments.
 While many saw heroism in these contributions of medicine, others saw old conspiracies in new packaging.